Slowly Rotating Black Holes in 4D Einstein Gauss-Bonnet Gravity

-HCTs play important roles in many different areas of physics - they appear in a number of proposals for quantum gravity \cite{ahmed2017}, and may be necessary to account for observational evidence of dark matter, early-time inflation, or late-time acceleration \cite{bueno2016}.
+These HCTs play important roles in many different areas of physics - they appear in a number of proposals for quantum gravity \cite{ahmed2017}, and may be necessary to account for observational evidence of dark matter, early-time inflation, or late-time acceleration \cite{bueno2016}.
 Lovelock theories \cite{lovelock1971} are the best-known examples of HCTs, and have the distinct feature that their differential equations are of 2nd order.
 However, until recently, their equations only had non-trivial solutions in spacetime dimensions larger than four ($D>4$) \cite{bueno2019}, so their physical significance had been unclear.
 Recently, a new class of HCTs have been proposed that do allow for higher-order gravity in four dimensions and satisfy reasonable physical requirements such as positive energy excitations on constant curvature backgrounds.
 Such higher curvature theories are referred to as “generalized quasi-topological gravities”, or GQTGs \cite{bueno2019}.
 The original HCT was cubic in curvature \cite{lovelock1971,poshteh2019}; it was soon followed by a class quartic in curvature \cite{ahmed2017}.
 Most recently a procedure was found for constructing physically reasonable HCTs to any desired power of curvature \cite{bueno2019}.